The IDSVA Topological Studies Program may be the only one of its kind in the world.

 Borrowed from mathematics as well as Freud & Lacan, topology as we use the term applies to the structural relations of geographical spaces, especially as these relations inform our historical understanding of cultural consciousness and the cultural unconscious.

 During first and second year residencies, students travel from one historically designated site to another.
 Each site’s historical designation situates the site within a given period and determines the order in which the site is visited.
 Residency site visits can last from one or two days to several weeks.
 Current sites, historical designations, and the order in which they are visited are as follows:

 In the first place, each site is considered in terms of its historically designated period vis a vis art and ideas; secondly, the sites are considered in topological relation to each other in terms of art and ideas; and thirdly, each site’s contemporary situation vis a vis art and ideas is looked at as an extended moment in its historical development and in topological relation to each of the other sites.

-The first residency begins at Spannocchia Castle, in Tuscany.
+The first residency begins in Rome, where students take in the Ancient art and architecture of a glorious city.
+From Rome, they move on to Spannocchia Castle, in Tuscany.
 A restored eleventh-century tower and fourteenth-century villa and 1100-acre working farm, Castello di Spannocchia blends feudal traditions with the goings on of contemporary life.
-While living and studying at Spannocchia, students conduct fieldwork in Siena, Florence, and Milan.
+While living and studying at Spannocchia, students conduct fieldwork in Siena, and Florence.
 As a banking city and site of incipient middle-class capitalism, medieval Siena stood in geo-political tension with the aristocratic/agrarian economics and cultural ethos that still informed a more strictly two-class social system at nearby Spannocchia.
 Students consider this tension in terms, for instance, of Lorenzetti’s Allegory of Good Government, made in 1338 and installed in Siena’s Palazzo Pubblico, adjacent to the city’s famous public square, the Piazza Del Campo.

 In Berlin, they look at how the Baroque shifts to early modern industrialized thought.
 And again, signs of these cultural mutations are to be discerned and felt in the architectural design of the city of Berlin as well as in the collections of art and cultural artifacts to be seen in the city’s museums and private collections.